ResearchComputing/Documentation/docs/running-jobs/job-arrays.md

   2. Modify the `--output` directive to include `%A` and `%a`
   3. Update your code to utilize the Job Array Environment Variables

-Below is an example script that includes all three of these changes to create a job array with three tasks.
+Here's a quick example that shows how all three (`--array`, `--output`, and the **environment variables**) work together.
+You'll find more details and examples in the sections below.

 ```bash
 #!/bin/bash